Rejection-free quantum Monte Carlo in continuous time from transition path sampling

-We also show how to use our approach with more complex spin interactions by means of customized local updates.
+We also show how to use our approach with more complex spin interactions by means of customised local updates.
 As a concrete example, we study the quantum Newman-Moore model \cite{Yoshida2014, Devakul2019, Devakul2019b, Vasiloiu2020, Zhou2021, Sfairopoulos2023, Wiedmann2023}, also known as the quantum triangular plaquette model (QTPM).
 This model builds on the classical TPM \cite{Newman1999, Garrahan2000, Garrahan2002}, a system of spins with three-body interactions studied in the context of glasses, making it quantum by adding a transverse magnetic field.
 For the QTPM we devise local updates by simultaneously changing the trajectories of three neighbouring spins.
 Our method can effectively recover the first-order quantum phase transition of the QTPM \cite{Yoshida2014, Devakul2019, Vasiloiu2020, Zhou2021, Sfairopoulos2023}.
 We further show how thermal annealing can be implemented to improve sampling close to the transition point.

 The paper is structured as follows.
-Section~\ref{sec: single_spin} formalizes the connection between the quantum Boltzmann distribution and rare-trajectory sampling, explaining how observables can be estimated from trajectories.
+Section~\ref{sec: single_spin} formalises the connection between the quantum Boltzmann distribution and rare-trajectory sampling, explaining how observables can be estimated from trajectories.
 Section~\ref{sec: optimal} then explains how the optimal Doob dynamics can be used to sample trajectories from the quantum Boltzmann distribution.
 Section~\ref{sec:ising} demonstrates how this approach can be used to incorporate a single-spin update scheme for spin models with a simple transverse field, in analogy to Ref.~\cite{Krzakala2008}, by implementing the method for the 1D and 2D TFIM.
-Section~\ref{sec:tpm} generalizes the method to Hamiltonians with more complex interaction terms, using the QTPM as a concrete example.
+Section~\ref{sec:tpm} generalises the method to Hamiltonians with more complex interaction terms, using the QTPM as a concrete example.
 We give our conclusions in Sec.~\ref{sec: conclusions}, where we discuss the possibility of more involved schemes, including updates which are collective in space.
-This approach is presented in Appendix~\ref{appendix:statistics}, where it is also extended to sample rare events in classical continuous-time Markov dynamics, determining the dynamical large deviations (LDs) of the TFIM and QTPM as an example.
+Appendix~\ref{appendix:statistics} demonstrates how to use our approach for rare event sampling in classical continuous-time Markov dynamics, where we determine the dynamical large deviations (LDs) of the TFIM and QTPM as an example.